Efficient Methods for Non-stationary Online Learning: Interval Dynamic Regret Minimization

 \section{Interval Dynamic Regret Minimization}

 As mentioned in Section~\ref{sec:intro-measure}, adaptive regret and dynamic regret are not directly comparable under the general OCO settings.
-So researchers consider optimizing them \emph{simultaneously} via a more stringent measure termed \emph{interval dynamic regret}, which competes with \emph{any} changing comparator sequence over \emph{any} interval~\citep{AISTATS'20:Zhang,ICML'20:Ashok}.
+Therefore, researchers consider optimizing them \emph{simultaneously} using a more stringent measure called \emph{interval dynamic regret}, which competes with \emph{any} changing comparator sequence over \emph{any} interval~\citep{AISTATS'20:Zhang, ICML'20:Ashok}.